genki-aik/Transcendent-Endeavors-Code-Challenge-1/README.md

 The result is populated within my database.

 ## Coding Decisions
 For me, I like to keep my code readable and simple.
 That means small functions with good names, variables with good names, and code that is self-explanatory.
 You might notice the lack of comments within my code, and that is because I believe comments are not necessarily good.
 When code gets updated, comments can get outdated, leading to confusion in the future.
-While working at big tech comapnies such as Meta and Palantir, they all follow these coding paradigms.
+While I worked at big tech comapnies such as Meta and Palantir, they all follow these coding paradigms.

 There are use cases where comments might be needed, but this is not the case here.